 Teachers and lecturers in educational establishments can receive the information packs for the given projects in advance, in order to prepare for the class.
-To receive the online information material, please give us your email address here:
+To receive the online information material for 2018, please follow the links below:

 Learn new thing about the world in a playful way

 The calendar accompanies you and your class through the period of Advent.
 Every day, the children can open one of the little doors and see how their donation has had an impact.
 You can integrate the 24GoodDeeds Advent calendar into your class in this way:

 Understanding global challenges